Craftsman style deck with warm wood tones and detailed railings

 When the deck and the pool become a single experience

-The critical detail is drainage.
-A pool deck needs a subtle grade away from the house and toward landscape beds, with material gaps or channels that handle splash-out without creating puddles.
-Getting this right is invisible.
-Getting it wrong makes the entire deck unusable after anyone goes swimming.
+An important detail with every pool deck is drainage.
+Each pool deck must be built with a very slight slope directed away from the house and towards the landscape beds, with either material gaps or channels that control splash-out not creating puddles.
+If this detail is constructed properly, it will be invisible, while the improper construction will cause the entire deck to be unusable after a swim.

 Pro Move

-Create at least two distinct zones on a pool deck: a wet zone with loungers right at the water’s edge, and a dry zone set back with comfortable seating for people who want to be near the pool without getting splashed.
+Design the pool deck to incorporate at least two separate zones, one wet zone with loungers directly on the water’s edge, and dry zones with seating capacity further back for those who want to be close to the pool without getting splashed.

 Deck designed around a built-in hot tub retreat